-— It was difficult to get hold of a basket at that time (1993–1994) (...)
-I recalled life in the countryside, and how they wove them there.
+— It was difficult to get a hold of baskets at that time (1993–1994) (...)
+I remembered my life in the countryside and how they wove them there. (...)
 But I didn't have any material.
-I needed some vine (...)
-And so I thought to myself, "Maybe I'll make it without vine?"
-Tanya! (...)
-I saw, to be brief, these ribbons for wrapping stuff up, and wondered if it would be possible to weave baskets from them.
-So, when I was getting the ribbons together, I suddenly thought to myself, "How can I weave with them?"
-So, like, when we used to weave with vine we started from the top.
-You have your main ones that are woven around the rim.
-But here I had some problems.
-I, like, got a bit lost here.
-And then I decided to try the other way round – to start weaving from the bottom (...) – but this didn't work out either.
-I got a square board and separated these ribbons and started to weave across.
+I needed vines (...)
+And so I thought to myself, "Maybe I can make one without vines?" — Tanya! (...)
+So I saw these ribbons and wondered if I could weave baskets from them.
+So when I was getting the ribbons together I thought about how I could weave with them.
+So, like, when we used to weave with vines we started from the top.
+You have your main ones that are woven around the rim and attached to it.
+But then I had some problems.
+I, um, got a bit lost here.
+So then I decided to try it the other way around – to start weaving from the bottom (...)
+But that didn't work out either.
+So I got a square board, laid these ribbons out on it, and started to weave across.
 And this is how I got the bottom.
-I started to fold, but the shape didn't turn out so well.
+Then I started to make the bends, but the shape didn't turn out so well.
 What to do?
 I started to think.
-Maybe I could use a bucket?
-I got hold of a bucket and put it on this square, and started to fold the ribbons inside it.
+Maybe I could use, like, a mold?
+So I found a bucket and put it on this square, and started to fold the ribbons inside it.
 But they wouldn't stay still.
-What to do?
-I got some rope, well, fixed it on with the rope, and then it held still like I needed it to.
+What to do now?
+I got some rope, fixed it on with that, and then it held still like I needed it to.
 Then I needed to do the rim.
 I got stuck here too.
-Then I remembered that I have, that, that thing (...) uh, insulating tape.
-I decided to use it.
-So, I took it, did the rim from that and started to braid.
-When I'd finished braiding, they turned out kind of like bars.
-There was no levelness at all (...)
-I started to flatten.
+Then I remembered that I have those things (...) uh, that you use for insulating.
+So I decided to use that.
+I took it, made the rim from that cord, and started to braid.
+When I'd finished braiding it had turned out kind of like mesh.
+There was no body at all (...)
+So I started to flatten it.
 I flattened everything, and there wasn't even any waste.
 I used all of it.